An easily replicable Thai dish using ingredients you have on hand, no exotic spices or sauces required.

 Yield: 2 main dish

 This is my re-creation of my favorite Thai takeout recipe.
 The fish sauce is the key to making it taste authentic.
 Tiparos is the best brand I have found.
-If you want, you can substitute soy in its place but it won't have that tangy Thai flavor.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.